itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 The ideas for splitting up bundles can get [deep](https://survivejs.com/webpack/building/splitting-bundles/) very quickly, so split them up based on how you expect your app to grow.

+Some great advice on how to shink down certain dependencies, and deal with multiple copies of dependencies with different versions can be found in [this great post](https://medium.freecodecamp.com/manually-tuning-webpack-builds-284923f47f44#.799l57uja).

 You can take advantage of [code splitting](https://webpack.js.org/guides/code-splitting-import/) for your application code as well, so your users only need to download the nessessary code for each "page" of your single page app, instead of the whole thing at once.

 For simplicity, I decided to add just the largest libraries to Vote's `vendor.js` bundle. `d3`, `jquery`, `react`, `react-dom` and `moment`.